-The Environmental Health division is responsible for the enforcement of the Michigan Smoke Free Air Law and investigation of complaints regarding bars and restaurants in St. Clair County.
+The Environmental Health Division is responsible for the enforcement of the Michigan Smoke Free Air Law and investigation of complaints regarding bars and restaurants in St. Clair County.

 Resources: